franzbu/EnhancedSpaces.spoon/README.md

 You can use macOS's integrated window switcher (cmd-tab) or any third party switcher such as [AltTab]([[https://www.hammerspoon.org/](https://karabiner-elements.pqrs.org/](https://alt-tab-macos.netlify.app/))) for switching between all your windows.
 Also for switching between the different windows of one application you can use Apple's integrated switcher or any third party alternative.

-However, to make use of the additional features of mSpaces, Mellon provides further possibilities for window-switching, namely (1) switching between the windows on the current mSpace and (2) switching between references of windows ('sticky windows').
+However, to make use of the advanced features mSpaces provide, Mellon offers additional possibilities for window-switching, namely (1) switching between the windows on the current mSpace and (2) switching between references of windows ('sticky windows').

 ### Switching between Windows of the Current mSpace